 With his parents having separated, Matthew Stevenson (Dakota Daulby) is an angry teenager, especially with God as he prayed for his parents to stay together but they didn't.
 It is why he ended up taking a baseball bat and a spray can to the local church and having been caught has to make amends.
 It is how he comes to meet Ernest (John Ratzenberger - Toy Story 3), an old woodcarver who agrees to carve the decorations to repair the church taking Matthew under his wing.
 Through Ernest living his life by "What Would Jesus Do" Matthew starts to see another side to life.
 But there is trouble going on as Matthew's dad is a builder who works for a company that doesn't want Ernest to carve the wood for the repairs as they want the contract.

 Every young boy needs an Ernest in their lives, they need someone outside of their family to put a calming hand on their shoulders and guide them in the right direction, to think before they act and see the bigger picture.
-But as "The Woodcarver" shows it is not just teenage boys who need the calming wisdom of an older man as everyone could do with an Ernest in their life to calmly, and some times cannily, point people in the right direction to do what is right, even adults who are busy wrapped up in their own lives and the dramas they create.
+But as "The Woodcarver" shows it is not just teenage boys who need the calming wisdom of an older man as everyone could do with an Ernest in their life to calmly, and some times cannily, point people in the right direction when it comes to doing what is right, even adults who are busy wrapped up in their own lives and the dramas they create.
 Yes Ernest is almost a super hero whose power is sage wisdom and the ability to use it just at the right time whilst also seeing the good in people.

-What this all boils down to is that "The Woodcarver" is a charming little movie which whilst coming under the Christian Cinema heading works for a much wider audience especially those who enjoy the performances of John Ratzenberger and a wholesome message.
+What this all boils down to is that "The Woodcarver" is a charming little movie which whilst coming under the Christian Cinema heading works for a much wider audience especially those who enjoy the performances of John Ratzenberger as well as a wholesome message.